Pavel Vasici-Ungureanu

-Pavel Vasici-Ungureanu (April 18, 1806-July 3, 1881) was an Austro-Hungarian ethnic Romanian physician.
+Pavel Vasici-Ungureanu (April 18, 1806-July 3, 1881) was an Austro-Hungarian ethnic Romanian medical doctor.

 Biography

 Origins and education

 He was born into a poor family in Timișoara, then part of the Austrian Empire.
 He was the second son of Vasile Ungureanu, a pandur from the Lower Alba area stationed in the Banat; and of Ana, who was of peasant origin.
 After completing the primary grades at the Romanian school in the Maiere district, he attended the city's gymnasium from 1819 to 1824 and proved a gifted student.
 After remaining an orphan, he received support from his older brother, who encouraged him to study philosophy at Szeged and Oradea.
 Attracted by medicine, he entered the University of Pest in 1827.

 At the time, the Hungarian capital was home to a number of activist Romanian students who promoted revolutionary Enlightenment notions.
 In this atmosphere, Vasici absorbed the science and culture of the day and began to strive for the uplift of his people.
 His first two publications were medical textbooks: Antropologia (1830) and Dietetica (1831).
 He completed university courses in 1831 and later that year had his first direct contact with the struggling peasantry, being sent to assist with a cholera epidemic in Maramureș.
 He took care of the sick for ten weeks, gaining prestige from the devotion he showed.